![]() |

 12. Use the fresh concrete temperature below 32°C

-14. Use pozzolanic materials like FA and GGBS as replacement of cement for low heat of hydration and Concrete temperature controls.
+14. Use pozzolanic materials like FA and GGBS as a replacement for cement for low heat of hydration and Concrete temperature controls.

-15. As per project specification proper curing must be implemented on time to avoid cracks.
+15. As per the project specification, proper curing must be implemented on time to avoid cracks.